 You are not a dog.
 Wholesome food is our source of nourishment.
 It heals.
 It empowers.
 It strengthens.
 It rebuilds.
-The EFFECTS of food are the rewards that our body receives.
-If parents begin to treat food to their children, they begin to develop this psychological association to food.
-Teaching children that wholesome food gives our bodies rewards is best--not an easy parenting skill according to childhood developmental psychology, but we should do it.
-I've worked with children of all ages over the past 15 years and it matters to view the effects of food as our reward.
+The effects of food are the rewards that our body receives.
+If parents begin to use food as a treat for their children, they begin to develop this psychological association to food.
+Teaching children that wholesome food gives our bodies rewards is best--not an easy parenting skill according to childhood developmental psychology.
+I've worked with children of all ages over the past 15 years and it matters if we view the effects of food as a reward.
 Our childhood habits become adult habits.
 Food is your medicine.

 2. Drink hot tea before or after every meal.

-Hot fluid has two effects: 1) The warm liquid begins to raise the body temperature at a minuscule level, but it helps.
+Hot fluid has two effects: 1) The warm liquid begins to raise the body temperature at a minuscule level.
 Research has shown that on average across regions people tend to consume less during summer months versus winter months.
 This is due to a physiological effect whereby when the body feels on average warmer, appetite is suppressed slightly.
-Every little bit helps.
-2) The fluid provides a filling effect on the stomach because when distension occurs in the stomach, the hormone ghrelin stops being secreted.
+2) The fluid provides a filling effect on the stomach.
+When distension occurs in the stomach, the hormone ghrelin stops being secreted.
 This hormone tells our brain we are hungry.
 We don't want ghrelin to reach the brain uncontrollably too often.
 When our stomach begins to get filled, the secretion of the hormone ghrelin is slowed down.
 I used Your Tea to kick off a detox for the first 14 days drinking tea before every main meal 3 times per day.
-The weight loss benefit of hot tea is simply two physiological effects that help us regulate appetite.
+The weight loss benefit of hot tea has two physiological effects that help us regulate appetite.
 It's usually best to drink it about 30 minutes before your meals because it then gives you time to control and think: am I really hungry or was I just "craving" something?
 Downing a bottle of water also helps.
 MANY times we confuse thirst to hunger or boredom.
 So try not to eat when your bored.
 Drink a bottle of water or hot tea first then wait to decide how hungry you really are.

-Sometimes we don't want to look silly ordering a hot tea in the middle of summer.
-Pack your apples.
-Before you leave to go out to eat, eat an apple.
-It again has a filling effect in addition to providing a high nutrient and high fiber content while being relatively low in calorie.
+Sometimes we don't want to look silly ordering a hot tea in the middle of summer so pack your apples.
+Before you leave to go out to eat and you tend to overeat when dining or ordering out, eat an apple before your meal.
+It has a filling effect in addition to providing high nutrients, high fiber, while low in calorie.
 It's really hard to stuff our face with apples.
-So we just naturally slow down in eating.
+So we helps slow down our eating.